PowerUser64/universal-studio/README.md

 # Universal Studio

 **Project status:** *beta* - feel free to test this project.
-It works on my machine, let me know if it works on yours.
+"It works on my machine, let me know if it doesn't work on yours."

 Universal Studio is an audio production environment for Linux, built to enable collaborative audio production across distributions and environments.
 Included